 Features of a KVM hypervisor

-Should an organization require additional features not offered ‘as standard’, there are third party plugins to provide additional functionality.
-Because of its open-source architecture, the KVM hypervisor can be supplemented with additional tools to create a custom-built solution that delivers exactly what an organization requires.
+Should an organization require features not offered ‘as standard’, there are third party plugins to provide additional functionality.
+Because of its open-source architecture, the StorMagic SvSAN KVM solution stack can be supplemented with additional tools to create customizable solutions that deliver exactly what an organization requires.
 Therefore, an organization can build an open-source hypervisor solution using KVM that is a like-for-like match for a paid-for alternative.

 Further reading